Abu Basir al-Moradi

-He was among the Imami leaders of Kufa in the first half of the year 2 AH / 8 AD.
-In the religious sources, he is considered as one of the companions of al-Baqir and one of the companions of al-Sadiq.
-But in the hadiths, there is no definitive example for his narration of al-Baqir.
-Abu Basir al-Moradi has also narrated from some Ahl al-Bayt hadith narrators such as Abdul Kareem bin Utbah Hashemi (one of the companions of al-Sadiq and al-Kazem).
+He was one of the Shia Muslim leaders in Kufa.
+In religious sources, he is considered as one of the companions of al-Baqir and al-Sadiq, though there is no definitive example of a hadith narration by Abu Basir from al-Baqir.
+He has also narrated from other hadith narrators of Ahlul Bayt such as Abdul Kareem bin Utbah al-Hashimi (a companion of Ja'far al-Sadiq and Musa al-Kadhim).

 Names

 Abu Basir's main nickname according to Ibn Ghada'iri and Kashshi was "Abu Muhammad", and according to Ibn al-Nadim and Shaykh Tusi, "Abu Yahya".

 In the hadith series of Al-Mahasin al-Barqi, Laith Moradi's narration from Abu Basir (maybe Asadi) can be seen, and considering the fact that Najashi called Laith Moradi "Abu Basir Asghar"(lit.
 Younger Abu Basir), it is not unlikely that he was younger than Abu Basir Asadi.

 In Shia religious and hadith sources, other figures are also mentioned who are called "Abu Basir": Abu Basir Abdullah ibn Muhammad Asadi Kufi, one of the companions of al-Baqir; Abu Basir Yusuf ibn Harith one of the Batri companions of al-Baqir and Abu Basir Thaghafi.